Company (United States Army): Civil War

-Infantry Company
+Infantry company

 Infantry companies which belonged to the Regular Army's ten original regiments (1st through 10th) were authorized a captain, first lieutenant, second lieutenant, four sergeants (one of whom was first sergeant), four corporals, two musicians, and 42 privates (some regiments were authorized up to 72 privates per company).
-After the war started, nine new infantry regiments (11th through 19th) were created and authorized companies with a slightly different structure, adding a fifth sergeant, four additional corporals, and between 64 to 82 privates, for a total of between 82 to 100 personnel.
+After the war started, nine new infantry regiments (11th through 19th) were created and authorized companies with a slightly different structure, adding a fifth sergeant, four additional corporals, and between 64 and 82 privates, for a total of between 82 and 100 personnel.

-Infantry companies in the Volunteer Army mirrored the "new" Regular companies but added a wagoner, bringing their total to between 83 to 101 personnel.
+Infantry companies in the Volunteer Army mirrored the "new" Regular companies but added a wagoner, bringing their total to between 83 and 101 personnel.
 The wagoner was in charge of the company's supply wagon, although during the war supply wagons were organized into trains placed under the control of regimental and higher commands.

 A company could be further divided into smaller sub-units, although these were rarely used in actual battle (with the exception of skirmishing) given the linear tactics of the time.
 One company could split into two platoons, with each divided into two sections and each section into two squads.
 The smallest sub-unit were "comrades in battle" or the four men adjacent to each other in the line of battle.
 Conversely, two companies operating together were considered a division.

-Cavalry Company
+Cavalry company

 Prior to the Civil War, the Regular Army's mounted soldiers were divided between cavalry, dragoons and mounted infantry.
 Dragoons were cavalry who primarily fought dismounted while mounted riflemen fought similarly but were armed with rifles instead of carbines or muskets.
 Despite these differences the companies for all three were similarly organized: a captain, a first lieutenant, a second lieutenant, four sergeants, four corporals, two musicians, two farrier/blacksmiths, and a hundred privates (although just sixty-four for mounted riflemen).

-In July 1861, Congress authorized the addition of a new mounted regiment, the 3rd Cavalry, for the Regular Army and the raising of Volunteer cavalry regiments.
-Each company in these formations was similar to the "old" company with the addition of a first sergeant, a quartermaster sergeant, four additional corporals, a saddler, a wagoner, and between 56 to 72 privates, for a total of between 79 to 95 personnel.
+In May 1861, Congress authorized the addition of a new mounted regiment, the 3rd Cavalry, for the Regular Army; this was followed in July with authorization for the raising of Volunteer cavalry regiments.
+Each company in these formations was similar to the "old" company with the addition of a first sergeant, a quartermaster sergeant, four additional corporals, a saddler, a wagoner, and between 56 and 72 privates, for a total of between 79 and 95 personnel.
 Saddlers were responsible for keeping the horse-equipment of the company under repair; while not responsible for ordinary military duty they were to be instructed in it all the same in case of necessity.

 A year later, the organization of all cavalry forces were streamlined and companies were officially renamed troops.
 Each troop consisted of a captain, a first lieutenant, two second lieutenants (one of them a supernumerary), a first sergeant, a commissary sergeant, five sergeants, eight corporals, two teamsters, two farriers/blacksmiths, a saddler, a wagoner, and seventy-eight privates.
 A final organizational change was issued in April 1863, removing the supernumerary second lieutenant and the teamsters and adding two trumpeters to each troop.